prownd/comcontrols/README.md

 #describe
-qt common ui controls item library, simple and ease use, you can contain it in your project
+qt common ui controls item library, simple and ease use, you can contain it in your project.  note: it's base qt4 version.

 #compile and install